webtree22/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel
-date: 2016-12-17T15:04:10.000Z
+date: 2020-07-27T17:48:41.048Z
+description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+Yeah Cool
-featuredpost: false
+featuredpost: true
 featuredimage: /img/flavor_wheel.jpg
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 tags:
   - flavor
   - tasting